Can you improve the quality of an existing service and offer it on demand? If so, you might be the next Uber.

 [This is what Uber's website looked like in 2010.
 Image source: Business Insider]

-To kickstart Uber, a marketplace platform, Uber’s co-founders needed to attract both drivers and riders simultaneously.
+To kickstart Uber, Uber’s co-founders needed to attract both drivers and riders simultaneously.
 In other words, they needed to tackle the chicken-or-egg problem.

 People in tech communities in San Francisco are always interested in new tools.
 They also take every chance they get to improve their quality of life.
 Uber launched in San Francisco for this reason.
 They managed to spread by word of mouth among the tech community.
 How did they do it?
 By hosting and sponsoring tech events and giving participants free rides to these events.